 31. A drama-free and boring life is amazing

 Once I ditched the negativity in my life, I found I enjoyed being home.
-I pay to store my stuff here, why not chill here and enjoy it.
+I pay to store my stuff here, so why not chill here and enjoy it?
 My life is not that exciting, but when we do, do something I appreciate it so much more.
 Now that my priorities switch from what they were in college, I can now see how much drama was in my life.
 It was a constant battle.
 I appreciate my simple life.

 32. Someone that’s nice to you but not nice to the waiter is not a nice person.

 People can be 2 faced.
 If you find yourself with a person who is so nice to you during conversations can easily turn on another person.
 By quickly change their tone and starts bitching.
 Then turn back to you and go back to being nice.
 They really are not a nice person.
 RUN…